Abner Monroe Perrin

-Brigadier-General Abner Monroe Perrin (February 2, 1827 – May 12, 1864) was an American lawyer who served as a senior officer of the Confederate States Army in the American Civil War until killed in action at the Battle of Spotsylvania Court House.
+Abner Monroe Perrin (February 2, 1827 – May 12, 1864) was an American lawyer who served as a senior officer of the Confederate States Army.
+He commanded infantry in the Eastern Theater of the American Civil War until killed in action at Spotsylvania Court House.

 Early life and education

 Perrin was born in the Edgefield District, South Carolina.
-He fought in the Mexican–American War as a lieutenant in the infantry.
+He fought in the Mexican–American War as a first lieutenant of infantry.
 Upon his return home, he studied law and was admitted to the bar in 1854.

 American Civil War

-When the Civil War began, Perrin entered the Confederate service as a captain in the 14th South Carolina Infantry that was attached to Brig.
-Gen. Maxcy Gregg's brigade of the famous "Light Division" of Maj.
-Gen. A.P.
+When the Civil War began, Perrin entered the Confederate service as a captain in the 14th South Carolina Infantry Regiment that was attached to Brigadier-General Maxcy Gregg's brigade of the famous "Light Division" of Major-General A.P.
 Hill.